-I have been traveling around the world a lot during my career as chef, seen many places and been exposed to different cultures and experiences.
-Right now I am not traveling any more as much as I used to, but I promise to let you know of anything I think is noteworthy in the service industry in the future.
+I have been travelling around the world a lot during my career as chef, seen many places and been exposed to different cultures and experiences.
+Right now I am not travelling any more as much as I used to, but I promise to let you know of anything I think is noteworthy in the service industry in the future.
 So, this is the place for you to share your comments and experiences with the food and service around the world.
 Your input will be greatly appreciated by many people around the globe who are planning a vacation, or simply looking for a place to go out for a dinner.
 This is, also, the place for you to say "thank you" to anybody who has impressed you, or has given you great service, because the service industry is all about that - making people feel great and enjoy their time.
-Write to firstname.lastname@example.org or use the form below to send your reviews.

 Santiago De Cuba, Hotel Club Bucanero and Melia Hotel